Scanners, Cameras, Software

 With the 2003 purchases of Mekel Technology, Extek Microsystems and HF Processors, The Crowley Company added the role of manufacturer as a natural extension of the distribution and service bureau arms of the company.
 In 2011, Crowley became an international manufacturer with the purchase of Wicks and Wilson, one of the firm’s primary competitors at the time.

 In 2016, The Crowley Company took a logical leap in manufacturing and developed the MACHCAM 71MP machine vision camera.
-Sold as a separate unit with a software development kit, the MACHCAM 71 can be used by itself or integrated into another product.
-Today, the MACHCAM 71 is utilized in laboratories, drones, traffic cams, document examination and a myriad of other applications needing fine detail in a wide field of view.
-A natural extension for a firm dedicated to capturing high-resolution images, the product was discontinued in 2021 to allow the manufacturing team to concentrate on its four-decade core focus of cultural heritage imaging.
+Sold as a separate unit with a software development kit, the MACHCAM 71 was used by itself or integrated into another product.
+To date, the MACHCAM 71 has been utilized in laboratories, drones, traffic cams, document examination and a myriad of other applications needing fine detail in a wide field of view.
+Although the MACHCAM was a natural extension for a firm dedicated to capturing high-resolution images, the product was discontinued in 2021 to allow the manufacturing team to concentrate on its four-decade core focus of cultural heritage imaging.

 IMAGEhost, another custom Crowley software solution, was developed in response to customer needs for an easily-accessible and affordable infrastructure to host microfilm and microfiche images in their original format (i.e. microfilm roll or microfiche jacket) from any internet-connected device.
 Visit the IMAGEhost website to find out more.